QUESTIONS OFTEN ASKED ABOUT ORGANISATIONAL MINDFULNESS

 - Mindfulness helps veterans: Studies suggest it can reduce the symptoms of Post Traumatic Stress Disorder (PTSD) in the aftermath of war.

-Mindfulness fights obesity: Practicing "mindful eating" encourages healthier eating habits, helps people lose weight, and helps them savor the food they do eat.
+Mindfulness fights obesity: Practicing "mindful eating" encourages healthier eating habits, helps people loose weight, and helps them savour the food they do eat.

 What is the single biggest obstacle that most professionals face on the path to mindfulness, and how can they overcome it?

-We as humans are control freaks.
-We discount anything that does not fit into our viewpoint and that seems too "airy fairy".
+We as humans discount anything that does not fit into our viewpoint and that seems too "airy fairy".
 We are also habitually distracted.
 That has created certain grooves in our brain that just keep us doing what we have always done.
-The biggest obstacle is this...can we stop?...are we open-minded enough to realize that there is another way to live and be at work.
+The biggest obstacle is whether we can be brave enough to explore "stopping".
+Can we be open-minded enough to realize that there is another way to live and be at work and in life?
 There is a more skillful option.
-We can overcome this skepticism by bringing the attitude of non-judgment, willingness and kindness.
-These are words we don't often find in the corporate space but mindfulness is a capacity that has the potential to radically transform organisations and society.
+We can overcome this skepticism by bringing the attitude of non-judgement, willingness and kindness.
+These are words we don't often find in the corporate wotld, but mindfulness is a capacity that has the potential to radically transform individuals, organisations and society.